Professor Maria Fusaro

 You can hear more details on this project at: https://soundcloud.com/university-of-exeter/mariafusaroerc

 ERC Starting Grant - Sailing into Modernity: Comparative Perspectives on the Sixteenth and Seventeenth Century European Economic Transition'.
 Between 2012 and 2014, together with my team - Bernard Allaire, Richard Blakemore and Tijl Vanneste - we worked on the comparative study of contractual conditions and economic treatment of sailors across Europe in the sixteenth and seventeenth century.

 During 2015 I worked within the project ‘La reconfiguration de l’espace méditerranéen: échanges interculturels et pragmatique du droit en Méditerranée, XVe-début XIXe siècle, interdisciplinary research project chaired by W. Kaiser (Paris 1/EHESS, Paris), funded through the ERC Advanced Grant Scheme (2012-2017).
 Within that project I have investigated the legal frameworks for managing issues related to ab intestato inheritance across Europe during the early modern period, and the role these played in fostering economic development.

 ERC Consolidator Grant - Average - Transaction Costs and Risk Management during the First Globalization (Sixteenth-Eighteenth Centuries)

-Financed thanks to the Small Grants Scheme of the British Academy and Leverhulme Trust I worked on “The Grand Tour of Mercantilism: Lord Fauconberg and his Italian mission (1669-1671)”.
-This project investigated the international political implications descending from the differences in maritime law between the North and South of Europe in the seventeenth century.
-Within this project I organised an international workshop on 'general average' (27-28 November 2015), and an article of the same title with Andrea Addobbati (Università di Pisa) has just been completed.
+Together with Andrea Addobbati (Università di Pisa), thanks to the Small Grants Scheme of the British Academy and Leverhulme Trust, we investigated the international political implications descending from the differences in maritime law between the North and South of Europe in the seventeenth century.
+A workshop took place in Exeter in November 2015, and the article “The Grand Tour of Mercantilism: Lord Fauconberg and his Italian mission (1669-1671)” is forthcoming with the English Historical Review

 ERC Starting Grant - Sailing into Modernity: Between 2012 and 2014, under the aegis of an ERC Starting Grant, I worked on ‘Sailing into Modernity: Comparative Perspectives on the Sixteenth and Seventeenth Century European Economic Transition’, which involved 3 post-doctoral Research Assistants: Bernard Allaire working on France, Richard Blakemore on England and Tijl Vanneste on the Netherlands.